Monitoring

 Tools for monitoring EKS fall into two main categories.

 The first consists of tools and services available from AWS itself.
-The most important is CloudWatch, which can collect a variety of metrics related to EKS cluster, node, Pod and container performance.
-In addition, AWS tools like X-Ray can be used to trace the source of performance problems for apps hosted on EKS, and the container image scanner that is built into Amazon ECR (a managed container registry that can be used to host images that you deploy into EKS) is useful for detecting malware of vulnerability inside container images.
+The most important is Amazon CloudWatch, which can collect a variety of metrics related to EKS cluster, node, Pod and container performance.
+Amazon CloudWatch Container Insights is a fully managed service for monitoring, collecting, and analyzing metrics and logs for containerized applications on Amazon EKS, providing performance monitoring, troubleshooting, and alarm capabilities.
+AWS Distro for OpenTelemetry (ADOT), a supported version of the OpenTelemetry project, enables users to send correlated metrics and traces to Amazon Managed Service for Prometheus and AWS CloudWatch, enhancing observability.
+AWS X-Ray provides distributed tracing to track requests across microservices, generating service maps and enabling end-to-end tracking for performance optimization.
+The container image scanner built into Amazon ECR (a managed container registry that can be used to host images that you deploy into EKS) is useful for detecting malware or vulnerabilities inside container images.
+Effective Amazon EKS monitoring combines native AWS tools with industry-standard open-source tools to track cluster health, resource usage, and application performance.

 The tradeoff is that third-party tools are somewhat harder to set up because you need to configure them to work with your EKS clusters.
 In contrast, you can launch most of the Amazon monitoring tools by simply turning them on in the AWS Console, after which they integrate with your EKS clusters automatically.